-ENG114
+Course Code ENG114

-Communication Skills-II
+Course Title Communication Skills-II

-Theory
+Type of Course Theory

-2 0 0
+LTP 2 0 0

-2
+Credits 2

+Course pre-requisite

-After completion of this course students will be able to:
+Course Objectives After completion of this course students will be able to:

-1.formulate an effective communication strategy for any message,
+(CO) 1.formulate an effective communication strategy for any message,

 in any medium, and in any situation.

 2. write clearly, concisely, and convincingly.

 3. develop skills of effective communication - both written and

 oral.

 4. acquaint with application of communication skills in outside

 world.